Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Deliver a concise, informative, engaging presentation on your paper topic.

-• Present the topic (avoid summarizing the paper or saying what the paper will have in it, or even referring to the paper).
+• Avoid saying what the paper "will" have in it, or will cover.

 • Plan your setup and technology